SamNzo/enigma/README.md

 # Ressources
 These ressources are helpful to understand how the machine works.

-If you are interested in the history of the enigma cryptanalysis, read the following book:

-Solving the Enigma - History of the Cryptanalytic Bombe by Jennifer Wilcox

 I recommend watching these Numberphile videos in which they explain how the machine works, how it was used during the war and cracked:

 https://www.youtube.com/watch?v=G2_Q9FoD-oQ